Law Firms: Save 25% on 30+ Audio/Video Files With Bulk Transcriptions

 When to Just Use Single-File

-- You need a 30-word preview before paying — single-file includes a preview before purchase; bulk processes all files upfront
+- You need a 30-word preview before paying — single-file includes a preview before purchase; bulk processes all files upfront and bills at completion

 Getting Started With Bulk